Coherent dynamics in soft-threshold integrate-and-fire networks: Results

 With delayed pulse coupling, the dispersion relation \eqref{general dispersion1} simplifies to

 where $\hat{J}_k$ is the $k^{th}$ Fourier coefficient of the spatial coupling.
-For cosine coupling \eqref{cosinecoupling}, there are only three nonzero Fourier coefficients, $\hat{J}_0 = J_0$ and $\hat{J}_{\pm1} = J_1/2$.
-Therefore, all spatial modes of the homogeneous equilibria other than $k=0$ and $k=1$ are always stable.
+Given cosine coupling \eqref{cosinecoupling}, there are only three nonzero Fourier coefficients, $\hat{J}_0 = J_0$ and $\hat{J}_{\pm1} = J_1/2$.
+Therefore, all spatial modes other than $k=0$ and $k=1$ are always stable.

-Other $L^2$ spatial kernel functions can be studied in a similar way by using their Fourier coefficients in \eqref{general dispersion1}.
+The analysis above extends to other coupling structures.
+Other $L^2$ spatial kernel functions can be studied in a similar way by substituting their Fourier coefficients into \eqref{general dispersion1}.
 For other choices of temporal kernels, the temporal integral in \eqref{general dispersion1} will differ.
-In Section \ref{sec: More Realistic Synaptic Temporal Responses}, we discuss two other temporal kernels which model the rise and fall times of the action potential in addition to the delay.
+We also analyze two other temporal kernels which model the rise and fall times of the action potential in addition to the delay (Appendix~\ref{sec: More Realistic Synaptic Temporal Responses}).

 The dispersion relation \eqref{delta_dispersion} only pertains to equilibria above threshold.
-The quiescent state below threshold ($v_Q$) is always stable.
+As discussed above, the only sub-threshold homogeneous equilibria $v_Q$ is always stable.
 Consequently, we restrict our analysis of instabilities to the two steady states above threshold ($v_\pm$).
 The location of primary instabilities are given by the dispersion relation \eqref{delta_dispersion} when Re$(\lambda_k)=0$ for different modes $k$ and temporal frequencies Im$(\lambda_k)$.

 These instabilities correspond to four smooth bifurcations of $v_0$: a saddle-node bifurcation (Section \ref{sec: Homogeneous Instabilities - Saddle-Node Bifurcation}), a Hopf bifurcation (Section \ref{sec: Delay Induced Hopf Instability}), a Turing bifurcation (Section \ref{sec: Spatial Instabilities - Turing Bifurcation}), and a Turing-Hopf bifurcation (Section \ref{sec: spatiotemporal Instabilities- Turing-Hopf Bifurcation}).
-At threshold ($v_0=1$), non-smooth bifurcations can occur due to the non-smooth point of the intensity function $f$ at its threshold.
-These are not described by the linearized analysis.
-We will study these numerically.
+At threshold ($v_0=1$), non-smooth bifurcations can occur due to the non-smooth point of $f$, not described by the linearized analysis; we therefore study these numerically.